infinitered/ReactNativeEssentials-ATL-10132025/UTILITIES.md

 ## Scripts

-Several utility scripts have been migrated to help with development workflow:
+Several utility scripts have been added to help with development workflow:

 ### Available Scripts